soflane/Zammad-Kimai-Time-Tracking-Sync/README.md

 ## Contributing

-Contributions are welcome!
-Please read our contributing guidelines before submitting PRs.
+The project is still under active development, and help is very welcome!
+Contributions, bug reports, feature suggestions, and pull requests are encouraged.
+Please read our contributing guidelines (to be added in a future update) before submitting PRs.
+For now, feel free to open an issue to discuss ideas or report problems.

 ## Production Features